 Best Things to Do in Monterey with Kids

-Located in Central California, it’s a great road trip and an easy drive from both Southern California and the San Francisco area.
+Located in Central California, Monterey County is a great family road trip idea and an easy drive from both Southern California and the San Francisco area.
 The county’s 21 beaches and 99 miles of Pacific coastline are straight out of a Beach Boys song.
-From surfing waters to dramatic rocky shorelines, the beaches present the possibility to splash, dive, surf, sail, kayak and watch wildlife.
+From surfing waters to dramatic rocky shorelines, the Monterey beaches present the possibility to splash, dive, surf, sail, kayak and watch wildlife.